II1302-Group-3/iot-controller/README.md

 3. Run `pipenv sync`
 4. Run the program with `pipenv run python src/main.py`

-## Firebase API key
+## Firebase API keys

 A Firebase API config needs to be put in `~/green-garden/firebase.json` for the controller to work.
-The controller uses the Firebase Admin SDK, but with a limited service account to ensure the smart garden is only allowed to read and write its own data in the database.
+The controller uses the Firebase Admin SDK which will be replaced once better security is added.

 ## Serial Number